cristeigabriel/zoomer/README.md

 # Dependencies
 - libsdl2
 - libx11

+# To-Do
+- [ ] External config file format, so rebuild isn't necessary after modification.
+- [ ] Start Zoomer showing the currently active monitor.
+- [ ] Zoom where the mouse is, instead of the middle of the screen.

 # Clarifications
 This is a modified version of https://github.com/cristeigabriel/zoomer that I made for personal use.